Ford India

 Ford India Private Limited is a subsidiary of Ford Motor Company for its operations in India.
-Ford India Private Limited's headquarter is located in Sholinganallur, Chennai, Tamil Nadu.
+Its headquarters is located in Sholinganallur, Chennai, Tamil Nadu.
 Ford also had operated integrated manufacturing facilities in Sanand, Gujarat.
-On September 9, 2021, Ford has exited the Indian market as it failed to keep up with the competition, and other global economic factors had led to reduction in demand.
+On September 9, 2021, Ford exited the Indian market as it failed to keep up with the competition, and other global economic factors had led to reduction in demand.
 On 8 August 2022, Ford announced it would be selling its manufacturing plant in the western state of Gujarat for INR 7.26 billion (approximately US$91.5 million) to Tata Motors.
 Since 2021, Ford India has focused on the businesses of supporting a service network, import and distribution of automotive parts, and the sale of extended warranties.

+Ford India leased back some of its former facilities in Gujarat from Tata Motors for the purpose of manufacturing engines for some export markets.
+Its engine manufacturing operations continue as of 2025 to a limited extent.
+Ford India still owns the closed Chennai plant, and is determining its future plans, to be revealed in 2025.